 average global R&D investment rate

-Medical technology is characterised by a constant flow of innovations, which are the results of a high level of research and development within the industry, and of close cooperation with the users.
-The average global Research & Development investment rate (R&D spending as a percentage of sales) is estimated to be around 8% in the medical technology sector 1.
+Medical technology is characterised by a constant flow of innovations, which are the results of a high level of research and development within the industry, and of close co-operation with users.
+The average global R&D investment rate (R&D spend as a percentage of sales) is estimated to be around 8% in the medical technology sector1.
 Products typically have a lifecycle of only 18-24 months before an improved product becomes available.

-In 2020, more than 14,200 patent applications were filed with the European Patent Office (EPO) in the field of medical technology representing a 2.6% growth in patent applications compared to the previous year.
-The medical technology field accounts for 8% of the total number of applications, the highest among all the sectors in Europe.
-It has been the leading field for 9 of the last 10 years.
-In comparison, around 8,600 applications were filed in the pharmaceutical field and around 7,200 in the field of biotechnology.
-38% of the medical technology patent applications were filed from EPO countries (including EU27, UK, Norway and Switzerland) and 62% from other countries, the majority of which come from the US (39%).
+In 2021, more than 15,300 patent applications were filed with the European Patent Office (EPO) in the field of medical technology, representing a 0.8% growth in patent applications compared to the previous year2.
+The medical technology field accounts for 8.1% of the total number of applications, the 2nd highest among all industrial sectors in Europe.
+41% of these patent applications were filed from EPO countries (including EU27, UK, Norway and Switzerland) and 59% from other countries, of which the US filed most applications (38%).